-Rationale: To avoid potential impacts to the ephemeral drainages, seasonal wetlands, spring/seep, and pond that exist on site (Exhibit H), a 50-foot setback from each of these natural features will be required.
+To avoid impacts to the seasonal ephemeral channel and seep that exists on site, a 50-foot setback from the seasonal ephemeral channel on Parcels A and B, and a 50-foot setback from the seep on Parcel A and Parcel D is required.
 As conditioned the project is consistent with 130.30.050 G.